Chronic lymphocytic leukemia (CLL)

 What You Should Know

-- CLL is the most common type of leukemia in adults.
+- CLL is the most common type of leukemia in adults in Western countries.

 - Hematologists and oncologists are specialists who treat people who have CLL or other types of blood cancer.